lmcrean/Steam-Report/README.md

 ### 2.1.3.
 Project Timeline

-The 6 week timeline for the project was as follows:
+The 6 week timeline used the Agile method of interations and priorities.
+Todoist was chosen as the project management tool for it's simplicity and efficiency.

-**Iteration 1: 11th to 17th August 2023**

-- [x] research a walkthrough with Python3 and Flask
-- [ ]

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)